MileHacker Logo

 • Ticketing: Tickets for public boats from Copacabana to Isla del Sol are purchased directly at the dock on departure day or from local tour agencies.
 Payment must be cash only, in Bolivian Bolivianos.

-• Hours of Operation: Boats usually depart Copacabana twice daily (morning and early afternoon).
+• Opening hours: Boats usually depart Copacabana twice daily (morning and early afternoon).
 Return boats from the island follow similar schedules.
-Confirm precise times with your inn or at the dock.
+Confirm precise times with your inn or by the dock.

 • Accessibility: Isla del Sol is not wheelchair accessible.
-The terrain is rugged, steep, and uneven.
+The landscape is rugged, steep, and uneven.
 Boat transfers can be challenging for those with mobility issues.

 Walk the Island

 Embrace walking as the main mode of transport.
-This is the only way to fully explore the island’s beauty and sacred sites.
+This is the one and only way to fully explore the island’s beauty and sacred sites.
 You might hike between the north and south ends.

 Offline Maps